hiddewie/template/README.md

 The output is rendered to the standard output stream.
 Log messages are output to the standard error stream.

+### Exit codes

+- 0: Success.
+The standard output contains the rendered template.
+- 101: Panic.
+An unexpected error has occurred which was not handled correctly.
+Please [create an issue](https://github.com/hiddewie/template/issues) to report the configuration, the template and the error output.

 ## Configuration

 - JSON